 Use Case #27 – User can remove ingredients from a batch

 When a user no longer wants certain ingredients in a batch, they have the ability to delete specific ingredients from the batch.
 They check the ingredients they want to remove and then click the remove ingredients button.
-Next the system displays a confirmation box, via a pop-up, asking the user if they are sure they want to remove the ingredients.
+Next, the system displays a confirmation box, via a pop-up, asking the user if they are sure they want to remove the ingredients.
 If the user agrees, they will confirm their selection by clicking the OK button.

 Use Case #28 – User can view their inventory